PENN Entertainment Shareholders Back Board Declassification Proposal

-• Penn shareholders approve union proposal to declassify casino operator’s board
+• PENN Entertainment investors approve union proposal to declassify casino operator’s board of directors, pushing for annual elections instead of staggered multi-year terms

-• It’s the second time the company’s investors have done so
+• This marks the second time in the company’s history that investors have backed a declassification initiative

-At the regional casino operator’s annual meeting, Penn Entertainment (NASDAQ: PENN) shareholders voted in favor of a board declassification proposal pushed by a labor union.
+At the casino operator’s annual meeting, PENN Entertainment (NASDAQ: PENN) shareholders voted in favor of an advisory board declassification proposal pushed by a labor union.

 Hollywood Casino Penn Entertainment